Septh/ts-run/.github/README.md

 ### imports and exports

 #### Specifiers
+`ts-run` handles `import` and `export` declarations as one would expect.
+In short:

+* The `import ... from 'specifier'` syntax is left as is in ES modules and transformed to `const ... = require('specifier')` in CommonJS modules.
+* The `import namespace = require('specifier')` syntax is valid in ES modules only and is transformed to `const require = createRequire(import.meta.url); const namespace = require('specifier')`, with the [createRequire()](https://nodejs.org/api/module.html#modulecreaterequirefilename) call being hoisted if used several times.
+* Dynamics imports are always left untouched, even in CJS modules.
+* `export`s are transformed to `module.exports` assignments in CommonJS modules.
+* Type-only `import`s and `export`s, whether explicit (with the `type` keyword) or implicit, are silently removed.

-Simply import your `.ts` scripts as you would with plain Javascript:
+Therefore, you should simply import your `.ts` scripts as you would with plain Javascript:

 ```ts
 // a.ts